PROFILE

 Natural resources: Oil and natural gas.

-Trade: Exports--oil, liquefied natural
+Trade: Exports--oil,

-gas, petroleum products, garments.
-Major
+liquefied natural gas, petroleum products,

-markets--Japan, Korea, ASEAN, U.S. Imports--machinery
+garments.
+Major markets--Japan, Korea, ASEAN,

 and transport equipment, manufactured goods.
+Major

-Major suppliers--ASEAN, Japan, U.S., EU.
+suppliers--ASEAN, Japan, U.S., EU.

 PEOPLE